 It depends on what type of business owner you are.
 Here’s how New Mexico business owner requirements work:

-Sole proprietors, partners, and independent contractors are excluded from the state’s workers’ comp mandate.
-However, they can elect to include themselves in their firm’s insurance policy should they find it beneficial.
+Sole proprietors and partners can opt out, with approval.
+They can elect to include themselves in their firm’s insurance policy should they find it beneficial.

 Corporate officers are also exempt.
 This applies to executives serving as chairman of the board, president, vice president, secretary, treasurer, or other executive officer and only to those owning 10% or more of the corporation’s stock.
 To activate an exemption, corporate officers must file an Executive Employee Exemption form [PDF] with the New Mexico Workers’ Compensation Administration.